programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 - parse HTML and JSON responses to extract relevant data
 - use array functions to manipulate string values

+It will be helpful to have basic familiarity with OpenRefine, HTML, and programming concepts to complete this lesson.

 ## Why Use OpenRefine?

 The ability to create data sets from unstructured documents available on the web opens possibilities for research using digitized primary materials, web archives, texts, and contemporary media streams.